 Each semester, CHE hosts a series of lunchtime gatherings where CHE Associates and others interested in environmental issues share and discuss their research.
 These gatherings offer opportunities for cross-disciplinary learning and enriching discussion.
 Subscribe to CHE’s calendar to be notified of upcoming colloquia events.

-CHE offers a graduate Certificate and PhD Minor, which foster interdisciplinary learning and provide UW-Madison graduate students with tools and perspectives for approaching and understanding humanistic/social dimensions of the natural world.
+The CHE Certificate and PhD Minor foster interdisciplinary learning and provide UW-Madison graduate students with tools and perspectives for approaching and understanding humanistic/social dimensions of the natural world.

 Early in the spring semester, CHE Graduate Associates organize a symposium to showcase their research.
 Typically this is a campus-wide event but every few years, CHE hosts an international conference, most recently Environmental Justice in Multi-Species Worlds (2020).

 Each year, CHE hosts a Place-Based Workshop that uses place to integrate transdisciplinary perspectives, both in education and research, in understanding human-environment interactions over time.
 CHE Associates are welcome and encouraged to participate as members of the planning committee for this event.

 Typically each spring, CHE offers a three-credit graduate methods seminar (ENVIR ST 922) open to students in all disciplines.
 While this seminar is required for the CHE Certificate, students enrolled in this course do not need to be enrolled in a CHE graduate program.
 This course introduces students to methods, approaches, and research questions involved in the study of environmental and cultural change.